-Geographical and cultural influence on the region’s cuisine: Home to beaches and mountains and Cherrapunji (the city with the highest rainfall in the world), Eastern India grows a lot of rice!
-Green vegetables and fruit are also abundant and so are the foods cooked using them.
+Because of the climate, Eastern India grows a lot of rice!
+Green vegetables and fruit are also abundant and thus are the recipes using them.
 People, though, are a balanced mix of vegetarian and non-vegetarian.

 The geographical location of this region means its food bears the strong influence of Chinese and Mongolian cuisine.

-Style of food: Simple is the key word for food of this region in India.
+Although East India has three schools of cuisine--Bengali and Assam, the Northeastern states and then Orissa--simple is the key word for food of this region.
 Preparation is not elaborate and neither are most of the ingredients.
 Steaming and frying are popular methods of cooking.
-In coastal regions fish is the non-vegetarian food of choice while further inland, pork wins the popularity contest.
-The people of no other region in India can rival the love for sweets and desserts that Eastern Indians have!
+In coastal regions fish is the food of choice while further inland pork wins the position on the plate.
+People of no other region in India can rival the Eastern Indians' love for sweets and desserts.
 Some of India’s most popular and world-renowned sweets come from here.

-Important spices and ingredients: Mustard seeds and paste, chilies (both green and red), Paanch Phoran (a mix of five spices – white cumin seeds, onion seeds, mustard seeds, fennel seeds and fenugreek seeds).
+This region is known for its abundance of rice due to the ideal growing climate.
+Dishes also utilize a variety of local vegetables and fruit.
+Other popular ingredients are mustard seeds and paste, chilies (both green and red), as well as Paanch Phoran which is a mix of five spices – white cumin seeds, onion seeds, mustard seeds, fennel seeds and fenugreek seeds.

-Popular dishes: Momos (steamed, meat- or vegetable-filled wontons) and Thukpa (a clear soup), Tomato Achaar (tomato pickle), Machcher Jhol (fish curry), Jhaal-Muri (a spicy snack made with puffed rice and mustard oil), Sandesh, Rasgolla....
+Some popular dishes are momos (steamed, meat- or vegetable-filled wontons) and Thukpa (a clear soup).
+Tomato Achaar (tomato pickle), Machcher Jhol (fish curry), and Jhaal-Muri (a spicy snack made with puffed rice and mustard oil) are also commonly seen on menus.

 Sweets are King